Quiz Time!

 Strong Fear Of Rejection Or Abandonment

-• Overthink the meaning of a partner's words or actions,
+• Overthink the meaning of a partner's words or actions.

-• Nurture negative and distorted thinking patterns.
+• Nurture negative and distorted thinking patterns about your relationship.

 Quiz